Eldon-498/zeraki-sales-agent-dashboard/README.md

 The project utilizes enums for module types, collections, and other relevant data types.

 ## Snack Bar Service and Dashboard:
 A snack bar service and dashboard are implemented for sending notifications on performed actions.
+Currently its only for succesfull operations

 ## Reusable Table Component:
 A reusable table component is included in the shared folder.